joaomcteixeira/taurenmd/joss/paper.md

 $ pip3 install taurenmd[all]
 ```

-*taurenmd* code uses only Python provided interfaces and is, therefore, compatible with any platform compatible with Python.
-However, the different Molecular Dynamics analysis libraries imported have very different deployment strategies and we cannot guarantee those will function in all OSes; we do guarantee *taurenmd* works fully on Ubuntu 18.04 LTS running Anaconda as Python package manager (https://www.anaconda.com/).
+*taurenmd* code uses only Python provided interfaces and is, therefore, compatible with any platform able to execute Python.
+However, the different Molecular Dynamics analysis libraries imported have very different deployment strategies and this project cannot guarantee those will function in all OSes; it is, however, guaranteed *taurenmd* works fully on Ubuntu 18.04 LTS running Anaconda as Python package manager.
 We advise reading the detailed installation instructions provided in the project's documentation.

 # Use cases